TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Tea/DirectoryStructure.rst

 :file:`Resources/Private`
-    All ressource files that do not have to be loaded directly by a browser **should** go in this directory.
+    All resource files that do not have to be loaded directly by a browser **should** go in this directory.
 This includes Fluid templating files